 Can you give concrete examples of this personal behaviour?

 Sure!
-During a ski holiday, winter sports fans can decide for themselves whether they want to stay in a “minimal-contact” apartment or chalet, a small, manageable guesthouse or in a larger hotel, whether they want to go to the hut for lunch or eat their own packed lunch, whether they want to go to a restaurant in the evening or cook for themselves, whether they want to participate in the presumably limited après ski offer, whether they want to use a heavily frequented lift system, etc.
+During a ski holiday, winter sports fans can decide for themselves whether they want to stay in a “minimal-contact” apartment or chalet, a small, manageable guesthouse or in a larger hotel, whether they want to go to the hut for lunch or eat their own packed lunch, whether they want to go to a restaurant in the evening or cook for themselves, whether they want to use a heavily frequented lift system, etc.

 In addition, they are also “close to home” i.e. the risk of infection is low even on arrival as most people travel to their ski holiday destination by car.
 If worst comes to worst, this also allows for a quick and uncomplicated journey home.